DyPeterson/spark_pipeline/README.md

 ###  Description

-A [Data Stack Academy](https://www.datastack.academy/) code review project that takes a `coffee.csv`.
-With that CSV it profiles the data, cleans the data, queries the data and finally saving it as a parquet file.
+A [Data Stack Academy](https://www.datastack.academy/) code review project that takes a [`coffee.csv`](https://www.kaggle.com/datasets/psycon/daily-coffee-price).
+With that CSV it creates a start to finish pipeline.
 All using Apache Spark

 ###  Technologies Used: